kfachikov/QUIZZZZ/docs/backlog/backlog.md

 As a player, I should see an image together with the question text, as that would help me comprehend the question faster.

+- timing the questions

+As a player, I should see the time remaining to answer the current question, as otherwise, I wouldn’t know when it’s up, and thus, I might not answer in time, thinking there is some more time.

 - giving points considering the speed

 As a player in a multiplayer game, I should be awarded more points if I answer correctly faster than some other players, because thus some “hierarchy” can be established.